-Intermediate filament assembly and network formation
+Cytoskeletal filament assembly and network formation

 The cytoskeleton provides mechanical stability for the cell.
 Actin filaments, microtubules, and intermediate filaments are the most important building blocks of these dense intracellular composite networks of biopolymers.
 While actin and microtubules are highly conserved in eukaryotic cells, each cell type is characterized by its unique (combination of) intermediate filaments.
-We study in vitro systems of intermediate filaments and aim to understand the hierarchical assembly dynamics from smaller subunits to filaments and subsequent network formation.
-The proteins are expressed recombinantly in our lab enabling us to perform targeted mutagenesis and study the influence of such mutations on the assembly of the filaments.
-As the assembly processes occur on the nanometer scale, we employ small angle X-ray scattering, light scattering and fluorescence correlation spectroscopy.
+We study in vitro systems of the filament systems and aim to understand the hierarchical assembly dynamics from smaller subunits to filaments and subsequent network formation.
+In particular, the intermediate filament proteins are expressed recombinantly in our lab enabling us to perform targeted mutagenesis and study the influence of such mutations on the assembly of the filaments.
+This work is funded by the DFG (MBExC, RTG CYTAC, SFB 1286).

-Intermediate filament mechanics
+Cytoskeletal filament and network mechanics

-The hierarchical assembly path way of intermediate filaments gives rise to intriguing mechanical properties, such as extreme extensibility and high flexibility.
+The hierarchical assembly pathway of intermediate filaments gives rise to intriguing mechanical properties, such as extreme extensibility and high flexibility.
 Thus, mechanically intermediate filaments behave fundamentally different from actin filaments and microtubules.
 Our goal is to understand how the molecular interactions between the protein monomers give rise to the specific stress-strain response of the filaments.
 Thus, we assemble single filaments and use optical trapping as well as atomic force microscopy to apply pN to nN forces while controlling the system by microfluidics and confocal imaging.

-This work is funded by an ERC Consolidator Grant and the Max Planck School Matter to Life.
+This work is funded by the DFG (SFB 1456) and the Max Planck School Matter to Life.

 Mechanics of blood cells

-This work is funded by the DFG (SFB 1286, MBExC).
+This work is funded by the Max Planck School Matter to Life and the DFG (RTG CYTAC, MBExC).

 Diffractive imaging of biological cells